Richmont Graduate University’s Policy to Comply with the Family Educational Rights and Privacy Act (FERPA)

 - Records maintained for law enforcement purposes.

-- Alumni records which contain information about a student after he or she is no longer in attendance at the Institute and the records do not relate to the person as a student.
+- Alumni records which contain information about a student after he or she is no longer in attendance at the University and the records do not relate to the person as a student.

 Rights & Privileges